An In-Depth Look at Two Factor Authentication

 How Secure is 2FA?

 On the positive side though, a phishing email will not be able to log in to your account even if it gets your password.
 For most people, they use 2FA for their online profiles and a token will be sent to their phone.
-Without such code or token, the scammer can never access your account.

 How Does 2FA Work?